-BMI View: We maintain our view that the removal of sanctions on Iran in January 2016 will have a positive impact on foreign direct investment in the country, with GDP forecast to experience rapid growth over our medium-term forecast period from 2016-2020.
-In early 2016, we are already seeing South Korean and Italian firms seeking lasting partnerships with Iranian telecommunication companies and we believe this trend will continue into the future.
-The mobile segment will continue on its strong growth trajectory due to the increased accessibility of 3G and 4G services.
-The wireline segment will, however, continue to struggle due to growing preference for mobile solutions.
+BMI View: We have made some minor forecast revisions in this quarterly update, but continue to hold our core view for the Iranian telecommunications market.
+BMI is of the opinion that the removal of sanctions on Iran in January 2016 will have a positive impact on foreign direct investment in the country, with GDP forecast to grow at a rapid pace over the medium-term.
+The mobile segment will continue to grow on a strong trajectory due to increased accessibility of 3G and 4G services.
+The wireline segment will grow modestly due to growing preference for mobile over fixed solutions.